 The squat middle aged guy at the newsstand tells me, never removing the cigar from his mouth, that he did see someone run by him yesterday in an unnatural hurry and jump in the passenger seat of a waiting yellow taxi cab.
 He says the guy had short black hair and was about 6ft, and the driver was wearing a bowler hat but had long black straggly hair underneath it.

-You have gained Marker A .
-Please note this in your case log.
+Circle Marker D1 in your case log.